+- The football stadium

+The maintenance and transportation areas

+- The parking lots or around parked cars

+- • The DHS Aquatic Center

+- East and West Gyms and hallways

-- The football stadium - The maintenance and transportation areas - The P.E. playing fields, softball fields and batting cage areas - The parking lots or around parked cars - There is no loitering in the hallways/stairs during lunch in the main building. - Students are to leave campus by 3:30 pm unless assigned a specific purpose unless and under the direct supervision of staff.
+- The P.E. playing fields, softball fields and batting cage areas

+There is no loitering in the hallways/stairs during lunch in the main building.

+Students are toleavecampusby3:30pm unless assigned a specific purpose unless and under the direct supervision of staff.